kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 The simplicity of synchronous code does not remove the need for operational controls.

-## Do Not Hold a Database Connection While Waiting on the Network
+## Do Not Hold a Database Connection While Waiting on the Network { #hold-connection-network }

 Virtual threads make remote waiting cheap for Java, but database connections remain scarce.
 A transaction that performs a database update, then waits on